 The Issuer has for the time being not established an independent internal audit function as required by provision 5.2/17 of the Corporate Governance Code, since the size of the business does not justify a full-time position.
-The Issuer shall review the need to establish such an internal audit at least annually.
+The Issuer shall review the need to establish such an internal audit on a regular basis.